clemenssielaff/notf/pynotf/pynotf/logic.md

 3. Do not allow the direct addition or removal of connections and instead record them in a buffer.
 This buffer is then executed at the end of the update process, cleanly separating the old and the new DAG state.

 Solution 1 would require the introduction of a heavy new concept, the scheduler.
 It would also require a two-phase Event processing: in the first phase we would simply establish the order in which Signals are emitted from where to where, and then the second phase where the propagation actually takes place.
-Since we have a lot of user-code within Switches, there is no way to statically determine the order without executing dedicated code for each phase.
-That means that each Switch now has two instead of one user-defined function.
+Since we have a lot of user-code within Operators, there is no way to statically determine the order without executing dedicated code for each phase.
+That means that each Operator now has two instead of one user-defined function.
 <br> All of this sounds like a last-resort measure and a quite hacky one at that.

 Solution 2 is the one that we stuck with for the longest time.
 Basically what it does is fix the list of iteration for each active Emitter.
 Whenever a new connection is added, it will not show up in the list of Receivers to emit to, mitigating the first problem.
 And you can ignore the second problem, if you accept that the order in which Signals are sent is part of the Circuit and therefore the responsibility of the user (see the next chapter: "Ordered Emission").
 In that case, `S1` would always receive the Signal first and remove `S2`.
 Since the emission keeps a list of *weak* references only, when it comes time to emit to `S2`, it will already have been deleted.
 No ambiguity left.